microsoft/BotBuilder-Samples/samples/javascript_nodejs/48.customQABot-all-features/README.md

     qnaMakerDialog.filters = filters;
     ```

+## Configure Adaptive Cards for Microsoft Teams
+When using the Microsoft Teams channel, you have the option of using Adaptive Cards instead of Hero Cards for CQA responses.
+To enable these cards, perform the following steps:

+1. Update the `botbuilder-ai` package to version `4.20.0` or greater.
+2. Set the `UseTeamsAdaptiveCard` variable in the `.env` file to `true`.

+If you do not set the `UseTeamsAdaptiveCard` variable or set it to false, the existing Hero Card implementation will be used.

 ## Microsoft Teams channel group chat fix
 To get answers from the service when a bot (named as `HelpBot`) is added to a Teams channel or Teams group chat, refer to it as `@HelpBot` `How to build a bot?`.
 However, the bot may try to send `<at>HelpBot</at>` `How to build a bot?` as a query to the Custom question answering service, which may not give expected results for question to bot.
 The following code removes `<at>HelpBot</at>` mentions of the bot from the message and sends the remaining text as query to the service.